Note: this is Part 1 in a series about tacit knowledge.

 I asked him how he knew, within five seconds, that it was bad.
 He gave me a long explanation about software engineering principles.
 I waved him away and asked how he did it in five seconds.
 He said “Well, it just felt right.
 Ok, let’s go to lunch, you can fix it afterwards.”

 I’ve written about this Viki episode in my post about perceptual learning.
-I don’t mean to say that Hieu or the senior software engineer couldn’t explain their judgment, or that they couldn’t make explicit the principles they used to evaluate the tradeoffs between a dozen or so variables: they could.
+I don’t mean to say that Hieu or the senior software engineer couldn’t explain their judgment, or that they couldn’t make explicit the principles they used to evaluate the tradeoffs between a dozen or so variables: they could, even if terribly.
 My point is that their explanations would not lead me to the same ability that they had.

 Why is this the case?
 Well, take a look at the conversation again.
 When I pushed these people on their judgments, they would try to explain in terms of principles or heuristics.
 But the more I pushed, the more exceptions and caveats and potential gotchas I unearthed.